Giuseppe Morabito: 'Ndrangheta cell in Sicily

 The Morabito clan established a 'Ndrangheta cell in Messina on Sicily - across the Strait of Messina opposite Calabria.
 Up to the late 1970s, criminal gangs in Messina were under the influence of the 'Ndrangheta.
 Only later, the Sicilian Cosa Nostra established an organisation of its own in Messina and its province by including the local Calabrian Mafia-type structure.
 The whole process took place without any conflict and there is reason to believe that the Mafia infiltration in the Messina area took place after agreements made between the leaders of the two organisations.

-The Morabito's exercise considerable power in Messina up to the present.
+The Morabitos exercise considerable power in Messina up to the present.
 The clan turned the University of Messina into their private fiefdom, ordering that degrees, academic posts and influence be awarded to favoured associates.
 Friends or relatives of politicians were the beneficiaries whom the clan wished to cultivate.
 Before a police crackdown in June 2001, two professors had been kneecapped by unknown assailants, four bombs exploded in university buildings and the cars of several academics were set on fire.
 Lecturers were threatened before examinations by students claiming mafia-type backing.

 Drug trafficking

 Morabito put together a joint venture of 'Ndrangheta clans, among which the Barbaro family from Platì, the Pelle family from San Luca, but also the Pisano-Pesce-Bellocco clan from Rosarno, on the Tyrrhenian coast of Calabria.
 Connections between the Morabito clan and Mafiosi of the Catania area were established during criminal investigations concerning drug trafficking.
 Connections with the Mafia in Mazara del Vallo in the province of Trapani headed by Mariano Agate were used to import hashish from Morocco and cocaine from Latin America.
 He was also involved in smuggling hashish from Lebanon.

-Between 1996 and 1997 the "new Balkan mafias" began to play a "dominant role" in the importing of heroin and arms trafficking, to the extent that they started supplying the 'Ndrangheta gang run by Morabito with drugs.
-The network, including Agim Gashi and Ismet Dedinca, enjoyed the discreet support of Italian intelligence (with which the Morabito clan as in contact) and the direct involvement of politicians (such as Ritvan Peshkepia), who enjoyed diplomatic immunity.
+Between 1996 and 1997, the "new Balkan mafias" began to play a "dominant role" in the importing of heroin and arms trafficking, to the extent that they started supplying the 'Ndrangheta gang run by Morabito with drugs.
+The network, including Agim Gashi and Ismet Dedinca, enjoyed the discreet support of Italian intelligence (with which the Morabito clan was in contact) and the direct involvement of politicians (such as Ritvan Peshkepia), who enjoyed diplomatic immunity.

 The Morabito-Bruzzaniti-Palamara cosca from Africo is heavily involved in cocaine trafficking through contacts in Venezuela, Colombia and Argentina.
 Tiradrittu’s grandson, Salvatore Morabito, looked after the interests of the clan in the north of Italy.
-He was arrested in Milan on May 3, 2007, along with 19 others.
+He was arrested in Milan on 3 May 2007, along with 19 others.
 The police seized 250 kg of cocaine, smuggled through the fruit and vegetable wholesale market (Ortomercato) that is under control of the 'Ndrangheta.
 Salvatore Morabito used to arrive at the market in his Ferrari.